Once Saved, Always Saved

 The sins that close the Kingdom

 Some sins exclude from the Kingdom the one who commits them, and Scripture says so to believers already received into the Church.
-It lists these works and concludes: “Those who do such things will not inherit the kingdom of God.”
-Galatians 5:21 The same warning is repeated elsewhere with the same firmness: “Do not be deceived: neither the immoral, nor idolaters, nor adulterers will inherit the kingdom of God.”
-1 Corinthians 6:9-10 Scripture also distinguishes a sin that makes the soul lose its life from one that does not kill it: “There is a sin that leads to death; there is a sin that does not lead to death.”
-1 John 5:16-17 The Old Testament already taught it: the righteous man who turns from his righteousness dies in his sin, and his past righteous deeds do not save him.
-“If the righteous turns from his righteousness and commits iniquity, all the righteous deeds he has done will be forgotten.”
+It lists these works and concludes: “those who do such things will not inherit the kingdom of God.”
+Galatians 5:21 The same warning is repeated elsewhere with the same firmness: “Do not be deceived: neither the immoral, nor idolaters, nor adulterers… will inherit the kingdom of God.”
+1 Corinthians 6:9-10 Scripture also distinguishes a sin that makes the soul lose its life from one that does not kill it This is the distinction between mortal sin, which destroys charity and makes one lose the sanctifying grace received at baptism, and venial sin, which wounds that life without extinguishing it.
+To lose salvation is to lose that grace by a freely consented mortal sin; whoever dies without it cannot inherit the Kingdom.: “There is a sin that leads to death… there is a sin that does not lead to death.”
+1 John 5:16-17 The Old Testament already taught it: the righteous man who turns from his righteousness dies in his sin, and his past righteous deeds do not save him. “if the righteous man turns away from his righteousness to do evil… None of the righteousness he practiced will be remembered.”
 Ezekiel 18:24

 The fear of Paul

-Saint Paul himself did not think he stood beyond danger.
-He writes that he treats his body hard for fear of being rejected after preaching to others: “I treat my body hard, for fear that after preaching to others I myself should be rejected.”
-1 Corinthians 9:27 He commands the faithful to work out their salvation in fear: “Work out your salvation with fear and trembling.”
-Philippians 2:12 And he confesses he has not yet reached the goal, but still presses on toward it: “Not that I have already reached the goal, but I press on to lay hold of it.”
+Saint Paul himself did not think he stood beyond danger: “I treat my body hard and master it, for fear that after proclaiming the message to others, I myself should be disqualified.”
+1 Corinthians 9:27 He commands the faithful to work out their salvation in fear: “work out your salvation with fear and trembling.”
+Philippians 2:12 And he confesses he has not yet reached the goal, but still presses on toward it: “Not that I have already won the prize, or already reached perfection; but I press on in my course, trying to lay hold of it.”
 Philippians 3:12 Such fear would be empty if salvation, once received, could no longer be lost.
+The Council of Trent settled this point against the Reformers: no one can hold for certain, with a certainty that excludes all doubt, that he is among the predestined and will persevere to the end; final perseverance is a gift God grants and that one asks for, not a good one holds in hand.
+Paul’s fear is that of every believer who knows his salvation still on the way.

 What the promises guarantee

 This doctrine rests on the promises where Christ keeps his own.
-“I give them eternal life; they will never perish, and no one will snatch them from my hand.”
+“I give them eternal life: they will never perish, and no one will snatch them out of my hand.”
 John 10:28 The promise rules out any power that would tear us from God by force; it leaves whole our freedom to turn away from him ourselves.
-Likewise, the list of what cannot separate us from God names forces outside ourselves: “Neither death, nor life, nor angels, nor any other creature will be able to separate us from the love of God.”
+Likewise, the list of what cannot separate us from God names forces outside ourselves: “neither death nor life, neither angels… nor any other creature will be able to separate us from the love of God.”
 Romans 8:38-39 No creature separates us from Christ; our own sin, freely chosen, still can.
 God never fails on his side: he keeps his own, calls them and strengthens them.
-Salvation is thus kept in firm hope, resting on his fidelity, and in the prayer that obtains the grace of final perseverance.
+Salvation is thus kept in firm hope, resting on his fidelity To hold one’s salvation as secured for ever is precisely presumption, one of the two sins against hope; the other is the despair of one who thinks himself lost beyond return.
+Between the two stands hope, which awaits salvation with confidence without possessing it in advance, resting not on its own strength but on the fidelity of God and on the grace, asked for, of persevering to the end., and in the prayer that obtains the grace of final perseverance.